ayushtyagii619/Authentication-API/README.md

 # Django REST API Authentication

-This project is a Django REST API for authentication, providing a secure and scalable way to manage user registration, login, and logout functionalities.
+This project is a Django REST API for authentication, providing a secure and scalable way to manage user registration, login, and password reset functionalities.
 The API follows REST principles and can be easily integrated into any frontend application.

 ## Features